eucesar/Java-OO-Understanding-Object-Orientation/README.md

    <img align="center" alt="Cesar-Java" height="100" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg">
 </p>

 > 🌱👨‍💻 - Mastered programming paradigm most used in the job market.
 I understand what references and objects are.
 I used attributes, instance and class methods.
 Define objects through constructors.
 I learned about encapsulation.
-I created the site using the Alura course.
+I created this project using the Alura course.

 ## Download